All Episodes

 New York Times reported a new study that says when it comes to the most lethal form of force, police shootings, there is no racial bias.

-Said Roland Fryer Jr., the author of the study, professor of economics at Havid, and the youngest uh African American to receive tenure at Harvard.
+Quote, it's the most surprising result of my career, said Roland Fryer Jr., the author of the study, professor of economics at Harvard, and the youngest African-American to receive tenure at Harvard.

-Some captured on video, Michael Brown, uh Queen McDonald is in Chicago, Tamir Rice in Cleveland, Walter Scott in South Carolina, Samuel DeBo de Beauzon in Cincinnati, Alton Sterling and Baton Rouge, and this guy in Minnesota.
+And according to the Times, the results contradict the mental image of police shootings that many Americans hold in the wake of the killings, some captured on video, Michael Brown, LaQueen McDonald is in Chicago, Tamir Rice in Cleveland, Walter Scott in South Carolina, Samuel DuBose in Cincinnati, Alton Sterling in Baton Rouge, and this guy in Minnesota.

 The study confirms that black men and women are treated differently in the hands of law enforcement.

-They're more likely to be touched, handcuffed, pushed to the ground, pepper sprayed, uh, even after accounting for and how and why and where the encounter with the police is, but again, on police shooting, there's no evidence of racial bias.
+They're more likely to be touched, handcuffed, pushed to the ground, pepper sprayed, even after accounting for and how and why and where the encounter with the police is.

-So saith an African American professor from Harvard.
+So saith an African-American professor from Harvard.

-So Mayor Giuliani, who's probably saved more black lives by being the mayor of New York than would have happened.
+So Mayor Giuliani, who's Probably saved more black lives by being the mayor of New York than would have happened.

-So he says they're racist, black lives matters.
+So he says they're racist.

 Why are they invited to the White House?